2025 Korea Masters

-The 2025 Korea Masters was a badminton tournament which took place at the Wonkwang University Cultural and Sports Center in Iksan, South Korea, from 4 to 9 November 2025 and had a total prize of $240,000.
+The 2025 Korea Masters was a badminton tournament which took place at the Wonkwang University Cultural and Sports Center in Iksan, South Korea, from 4 to 9 November 2025 and had a total prize pool of $240,000.

 Tournament

 The 2025 Korea Masters was the thirty-fourth tournament of the 2025 BWF World Tour and also part of the Korea Masters championships, which have been held since 2007.
 This tournament was organized by the Badminton Korea Association with sanction from the BWF.

 Venue

 This tournament was held at the Wonkwang University Cultural and Sports Center in Iksan, South Korea.

 Point distribution

 Below is the point distribution table for each phase of the tournament based on the BWF points system for the BWF World Tour Super 300 event.